MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-permissions-studio.md

 1. **Self access** - Applies the selected table permission and privileges to the users from the selected role *for only their own contact record*.

 > [!NOTE]
 > **Parent scope** is only available in the Portal Management app.
-Instead of creating a table permission with the access type as **Parent** when using portals Studio, directly add or associate child permission to existing table permissions.
+Instead of creating a table permission with the access type as **Parent**, directly add or associate child permission to existing table permissions when using portals Studio.

 ## Configure table permissions using portals Studio